 Randolph and crew select the best wheels for our customers.
 For hundreds of years the famous blue cheese has had its part at the British dinner table, often served alongside a glass of port and a handful of walnuts.
 The three do go well together, I admit.

-The wheel we're cutting into now were made in July 2013.
+The wheels we're cutting into now were made in May 2014.